hrlewis1974/infoasset2icm_wastewater_model/Readme.md

 #### Run a second Ruby script

-- The final script pickes up the InfoAsset exported network CSV files
+- The final script picks up the InfoAsset exported network CSV files
-- In conjunction with the InfoAsset fields it applies various lookup tables to create new ones
+- In conjunction with the InfoAsset fields it applies various lookup tables to create new fields
 - the final set of data is then pushed to a network in an ICM model
 - The push of data will append new rows, overwrite existing rows with changed data and delete and ones removed from InfoAsset